trosenkrantz/RAPTOR/readme.md

 ## Licence

-RAPTOR's source code is licenced under MIT, see [LICENCE](LICENCE) for more details.
+RAPTOR's source code is licenced under MIT, see [licence](licence) for more details.
 The release includes the following third-party libraries, which are subject to their own licences:

 | Name                                                                    | License                                                  |
 |-------------------------------------------------------------------------|----------------------------------------------------------|